Lee Pomeroy

-Lee Pomeroy is an English musician, best known for performing bass guitar and backing vocals with several artists, including Jeff Lynne's ELO, Yes Featuring Jon Anderson, Trevor Rabin, Rick Wakeman, Take That, Steve Hackett, and Chris Braide.
+Lee Pomeroy is an English musician, best known for performing bass guitar and backing vocals with several artists, including Jeff Lynne's ELO, It Bites, Yes Featuring Jon Anderson, Trevor Rabin, Rick Wakeman, Take That, Steve Hackett and Chris Braide.
 He has also worked with Take That's Gary Barlow as a solo artist.
-Pomeroy is a member of Rick Wakeman's English Rock Ensemble and the progressive metal band Headspace, founded by Rick Wakeman's son Adam and Damian Wilson.
+Pomeroy is a member of Rick Wakeman's English Rock Ensemble and the progressive metal band Headspace, founded by Wakeman's son Adam and Damian Wilson.

 Biography

 Pomeroy's first big break was in the progressive rock band Genaside 2 in 1997.
 This led to him joining UK prog and electronic group Archive, with which he contributed, bass, guitar and mellotron.

 Pomeroy has regularly performed with Rick Wakeman in the English Rock Ensemble.
-Commonly with guitarist Dave Colquhoun with who he was also a part of the band Moondigger with Colquhoun on lead vocals and guitar, Pomeroy on bass, keyboards and backing vocals and Michael Bowes on drums and backing vocals.
+Commonly with guitarist Dave Colquhoun with whom he was also a part of the band Moondigger with Colquhoun on lead vocals and guitar, Pomeroy on bass, keyboards and backing vocals and Michael Bowes on drums and backing vocals.

 Pomeroy was recruited by musical director Mike Stevens to be part of the backing band for Take That when they reformed in 2005.
 Pomeroy played bass alongside Stevens, guitarist Milton McDonald, drummer Donovan Hepburn, and keyboard players Bernie Smith and Marcus Byrne.

 Pomeroy joined It Bites in 2006, recording albums with the band including The Tall Ships.

 In the early 2000s, Pomeroy and Adam Wakeman (son of Rick Wakeman), who he played with in Rick Wakeman's English Rock Ensemble, discussed forming a band.
-They were joined by vocalist Damian Wilson, drummer Richard Brook and finally, in 2005, guitarist Pete Rinaldi, who was then playing in Justin Hawkins' post-The Darkness band Hot Leg.
+They were joined by vocalist Damian Wilson, drummer Richard Brook and finally, in 2005, guitarist Pete Rinaldi.
 The new band, Headspace, had their live debut in 2007, opening for Ozzy Osbourne (in whose backing band Adam Wakeman played).
 Their debut release was 2007's EP I Am....
 Their first studio album, I Am Anonymous, took until 2012 due to conflicting work and family pressures.

 Pomeroy performed bass and Chapman Stick on Steve Hackett's 2012 album Genesis Revisited II.
 Pomeroy then went to perform bass, 12 string double neck, rhythm guitar and backing vocals on the Genesis Revisited tour.
 Performances at the Hammersmith Apollo and Royal Albert Hall were recorded in the live albums Genesis Revisited: Live at Hammersmith and Royal Albert Hall.